getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 ## Saved Query

 Although search queries are shareable, you can save them as Saved Queries.
 Saved Queries are visible to the entire organization.
 In other words, Saved Queries **are not** scoped to the user's account.
-Saved Queries have a yellow star icon on the Discover landing page.
-You can use either a pre-built query or another saved query to create a new Saved Query.
+You can find Saved Queries on the Discover homepage with the yellow star icon.
+You can use either a pre-built query or an existing saved query to create a new Saved Query.

 ### Creating a new Saved Query

-You may create a new Saved Query from one of the following ways:
+You may create a new Saved Query in one of the following ways:

 - From a pre-built query:
-    1. Click on "Save as..." on the top right
+    1. Click on "Save as..." in the top right
     2. Enter the name of your Saved Query
     3. Click "Save"
 - From a Saved Query:
     1. Make changes to a Saved Query
-    2. Click on "Save as..." on the top right
+    2. Click on "Save as..." in the top right
     3. Enter the name of your Saved Query
     4. Click "Save"

 ### Saving Changes

-Making changes to a Saved Query **will not** automatically be saved.
+Changes to a Saved Query **will not** automatically be saved.
 An exception to this rule is renaming a Saved Query.
 Note that the state is still reflected in the URL so that you can share the URLs even though they're not saved.
-If you've made any unsaved changes to a Saved Query, you can click on the "Update Query" button on the top right corner.
+If you've made any unsaved changes to a Saved Query, you can click on the "Update Query" button in the top right corner.

 ### Renaming a Saved Query

 1. Click on the Saved Query name with the pencil icon
 2. Enter a new name
-3. Click enter or click outside to confirm changes
+3. Click "Enter" or click outside to confirm changes
 4. The name is automatically saved

 ### Deleting a Saved Query